Chen-Steve/Poker/readme.md

-Fully functioning Casion rule Blackjack game
+Fully functioning Casino rule Blackjack game

 Setup
 - Clone/Download the Repository: Get a copy of the project files onto your local machine.